- 1 Network

 From the Bluetooth settings page, you can see and manage paired devices.
 When you open this page you Chromebook will start searching for new Bluetooth devices within range.

-Connected Devices is where you see Google’s “Connected Devices”
+Connected Devices is where you see Google’s “Connected Devices” of features.

 This feature allows you to connect an Android phone to your Chromebook and use a couple of features: